The Cars In The Fast And The Furious: Tokyo Drift

 RMR (Rhys Millen Racing) made subtle changes to the 2-liter turbocharged 4G63 engine, such as an RMR air intake and downpipe, but nothing drastic.

-An APR body kit, rear wing, and side mirrors were fitted for the added style, and Rays once again came through with the goods, opting for 19″ G-Games 99B’s, which are 8.5″ wide, once again wrapped in Toyo Proxes T1R’s.
+It features an APR body kit, rear wing, and side mirrors for added style.
+For the wheels, RAYS once again delivered with 8.5″ wide, 19″ G-Games 99B’s, once again wrapped in Toyo Proxes T1Rs.

 The stock Recaro seats are kept alongside the JDM Takata harnesses and a Sparco quick-release steering wheel.